 Zurab Kurtsikidze / EPA

-U.S. Assistant Secretary of State Victoria Nuland met with opposition leaders at Independence Square in Kiev, Ukraine.
+US Assistant Secretary for European and Eurasian Affairs Victoria Nuland (C) after meeting with opposition leaders at the Independence Square in Kiev.

 Assistant Secretary of State Victoria Nuland told Ukraine's president early Wednesday that police action against encamped protesters calling for his resignation was "absolutely impermissible in a democratic society."